jasgreen/contact-form-submissions/readme.txt

 2. Submission detailed screen

 == Changelog ==

+= 1.3.2 =
+* Removed filter that broke some RSS feeds

 = 1.3.1 =
 * Updated to only save fields that have a value